Think and create outside classroom walls

 OSRCA helps students locate grant funding, offered both internally and through resources outside the university, to support their research ambitions.
 It oversees the UW Oshkosh Graduate Student/Faculty Collaborative Research Grants program, the Undergraduate Student/Faculty Collaborative Research Grants program, and an Undergraduate Small Grants program.

 Share your work

 Conducting research and engaging in creative work are valuable experiences in themselves, but what makes them truly relevant is when they are shared with other people, whether they are peers who share the same discipline or individuals who have no connection to your field.
 OSRCA encourages students to present their work at venues such as its annual Celebration of Scholarship, the UW System Symposium for Undergraduate Research and Creative Activity, Research in the Rotunda, the National Conference on Undergraduate Research and the WiSys Quick Pitch.
 We also act as a clearinghouse for information regarding research conference presentation opportunities.
-Finally, we provide students with an opportunity to publish their research in our undergraduate research journal, Oshkosh Scholar, and showcase their creative work in the multimedia website Spectrum.
+Finally, we provide students with an opportunity to publish their research in our undergraduate research journal, Oshkosh Scholar.